nimeshneema/William-Apple-Developer-Platform/Notes/Notes for future discussion.markdown

     -   Access time for any item in an array in Big-O notation is `O(1)`.

--   Endianness (Big endian, Little endian)
+-   Endianness (Big endian and Little endian)

-    In most casual programming and software development, this phenomenan is abstracted behind the scenes.
+    In most casual programming and software development, this phenomenan is abstracted away.

--   How does Stacks and heaps work for a program in execution (process).
+-   How does Stacks and heaps work for a program in execution (process)?

-    How does the exeuction of functions happen in a program
+    How does the exeuction of functions happen in a program?

-    Memory layout of a running process.
+    A discussion on memory layout of a running process.

     There's an area for dynamic allocation of memory which is used to allocate memory for entites as and when needed while the program is running.